How to sanitize a face mask safely and easily

 How not to wash a face mask

-You might have read about UV lights and are wondering why we didn’t include it on this list.
+You might have read about UV lights and are wondering why we didn’t include them on this list.
 Well, using them to disinfect masks is not as simple as it sounds.

 First of all, you’d have to use the right kind of wavelength: UV-C, according to Noble.
-You can often find this kind of light in sterilization wands, but these come in a wide range of shapes, sizes, and prices, so it’s difficult to know for sure if they have been found to be effective against various pathogens—especially since we still don’t know much about COVID-19.
+You can often find this kind of light in sterilization wands, but these come in a wide range of shapes, sizes, and prices, so it’s difficult to know for sure if they have been found to be effective against various pathogens—especially since we’re still learning about COVID-19 and its variants.